-When walking or hiking the Amalfi Coast, please read our latest info on wild fires and landslides carefully ! (updated August 2018)
+When walking or hiking the Amalfi Coast, please read our latest info on wild fires and landslides carefully ! (updated Spring 2019)

-In Summer 2017 fires have destroyed part of the shrublands and forests above Positano, more specific above the hamlets of Nocelle and Montepertuso.
+Since the big wild fires in Summer 2017 there are problems along several trails above Positano, more specific above the hamlets of Nocelle and Montepertuso.
 Also the area of the so-called ‘Fjord of Furore has been interested by forest fires, as well as a large part of Mt.
 Vesuvius.
-The terrain being exposed, the heavy rain in Autumn 2017 has then caused several landslides – including one along the famous ‘Path of the Gods’ (now officially closed), another one along the historical ‘Via Maestra dei Villaggi’ near Amalfi.
+The terrain being exposed, the heavy rain in Autumn 2017 has then caused several landslides – including one along the famous ‘Path of the Gods’, another one along the historical ‘Via Maestra dei Villaggi’ near Amalfi.
 We therefore recommend NOT to go hiking in these areas without guidance (although feasible – the beauty in some areas is gone for a while – until Nature fights back).

 The walking tours which have been affected mostly are the tours along the Amalfi Coast & Vesuvius, where a number of paths are not feasible at the moment: